huiguangwang/huiguangwang.github.io/projects.md

 <br>

 <div style="text-align: justify;">
-  <p><strong><font color='red'>2023.10-2023.12:</font> Tying rebars at the intersection joints of reinforcing cage using robotic arm and UGV</strong></p>
+  <p><strong><font color='red'>2023.10-2023.12:</font> Tying rebars at the intersection joints of reinforcing cage using robotic arm and UGV</strong><br>
-  <p>Target identification of stirrup joints is conducted using YOLOv8/CenterNet, guiding the robotic arm to tie the intersection joints of reinforcing cage.
+  Target identification of stirrup joints is conducted using YOLOv8/CenterNet, guiding the robotic arm to tie the intersection joints of reinforcing cage.
 We integrated the UR10 robotic arm onto the unmanned vehicle Ranger to accomplish the tying of rebar cages.</p>
 </div>

 <p align="center">